How Much Does Ferrari Insurance Cost?

 It's free, simple and secure.

-Ferrari owners may be better off buying a policy from an insurer that specializes in high-end policies, which are more likely to provide coverage and are often cheaper than a standard insurance company.
+Ferrari owners who want to get the best deal on insurance may be better off buying a policy from an insurer that specializes in high-end policies.

 Average cost of Ferrari insurance

 Ferrari insurance is very expensive.
-Across four insurers and 10 Ferrari models, we found an average rate of $5,377 per year.
+Across four insurers and 10 Ferrari models, we found an average rate of $448 per month.
 However, the cost varied dramatically depending on whether the quotes were from a standard insurer or from a company that specializes in coverage for classic and collector cars.
+In some cases, specialty insurers were 41% cheaper than a standard insurer.

-The standard insurers we compared rates from gave us an average quote of $5,508 per year for coverage.
-Meanwhile, the specialty providers quoted an average price of $5,246, with a wide range of rates.
+The standard insurers we compared rates from gave us an average quote of $459 per month for coverage.
+Meanwhile, the specialty providers quoted an average price of $437 per month, with a wide range of rates.

-The difference between average rates among companies is more than $4,000 per year, so shopping around can lead to major savings.
+The average cost of coverage among the companies we surveyed differed by more than $4,000 per year, so shopping around can lead to major savings.

-Average annual cost of Ferrari insurance by model
+Average monthly cost of Ferrari insurance by model

 Model